 Ans: Almost without exception the models at WASMEx are painted.
 The materials from which a scale model is built (often plastic) are very rarely the correct colour for the subject being represented.
 Painting and finishing the model is one of the most skillful and fascinating aspects of scale modelling.

 Ans: No, but most of them are.
-There is a very wide variety of ways to make a model, from scratch building out of wood or plastic to assembling a plastic kitset to building a card model downloaded from the internet.
+There is a very wide variety of ways to make a model, from scratch building out of wood or plastic to assembling a plastic kit to building a card model or 3D printing.
 All of these methods, and more, are represented at WASMEx.
 Often skilled modellers 'mix and match' their methods, perhaps starting with a plastic kit but altering it significantly from what's in the box.
 Regardless of how a model is made, skill patience and dedication is required to get a good result.

 Ans: Yes - definitely.
-In that case the best way is probably to join one of the many clubs in Perth and contribute to their displays.
-Alternatively just enter the competition; beginners are welcome.
+In that case you may wish to join one of the many clubs in Perth and contribute to their displays.
+Alternatively, just enter the competition; beginners are welcome.

 Qu: Do I have to be a member of a club to enter the competition?